Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-a-sitemap-in-eleventy.md

 An **XML sitemap** is an essential part of helping internet _search engines_ understand your website's architecture.
 Sitemaps are also one of the quickest ways to do a bit of search engine optimization.

-With a sitemap, you tell the web crawler which pages you can be crawled and added to the indexes of a web search engine.
-The crawler will learn from this and prioritize the _URLss_ over other links that are not documented in the sitemap.
+With a sitemap, you tell the web crawler which pages you can be crawled and add to the indexes of a web search engine.
+The crawler will learn from this and prioritize the _URLss_ over other undocumented links in the sitemap.

-Once the list of URLs is indexed, you should be able to find your pages through search engines like Google, Bing or Yandex.
+Once the list of URLs is indexed, you should be able to find your pages through search engines like Google, Bing, or Yandex.

 We will be creating an `XML` sitemap for the lifestyle blog series.